AndrewJDick/udacity_project4/README.md

 4. Installed gulp-plumber to prevent the watch task from crashing if a fault was discovered.

-5. Local server was setup by installing MAMP (https://www.mamp.info/en/), using the url localhost:8888.
+5. Local server was setup by installing MAMP (https://www.mamp.info/en/), then using the url 'localhost:8888'.

+## Gulp

+1. Installed Gulp globally via the terminal: npm install gulp -g

+2. Installed Gulp locally in the root of the project folder: npm install gulp --save-dev

+3. Installed all previously mentioned packages (See 'Build Tools').

+4. Updated the package.json file via the terminal: npm init

+5. Set the default task to minify any src CSS or JS files, then use the Watch task to re-run Minify if any further changes are made to the files.

 #### Comments